 I want to mention the approach the Government have taken to mental health.
 I took up this post just as we announced £2.3 billion of expenditure on mental health.
 Let me put that into perspective: my hon.
 Friend the Member for Cheltenham (Alex Chalk) informed me that that is more than half the entire yearly prisons budget; that demonstrates how much money we are investing in mental health.
 The money is going into many areas, but in almost all areas it will have an impact on women and young girls— and this debate is all about women’s mental health.
 It is important that women are at the centre of all mental health policy.
 They should be not just be siloed off into their own particular areas; they should be at the centre of everything.

-I understand what she says about the increase in budgets, but does she not also realise that cuts in other areas are actually adding to the problems?
+I understand what the Minister says about the increase in budgets, but does she not also realise that cuts in other areas are actually adding to the problems?
 Therefore, it does not matter how much money we pour into mental health services.
 Public health funding, for example, which is devolved to local authorities such as Durham, has had a 40% cut, which means that existing services, such as those for substance abuse, have had to be cut.
 Putting money in one way and taking it out in another does not solve the problem.

 The NHS budget is not bottomless, but the mental health budget is growing faster than the overall health budget, and the budget for children and young people is growing even faster than that.
 One Member—I think it was the hon.
 Member for Lewisham West and Penge (Ellie Reeves)—said that more people are presenting with mental health issues now than ever before.
 In fact, GPs agree with that, and say that a lot more people are presenting with those issues at their surgeries.
 That is due to many, many reasons.
 One Member raised the issues of the postings on Facebook and Instagram, of body image and of dieting.
 There are many reasons why people are suffering from mental health issues, and it is not just to do with service cuts, which are being addressed.